Nikhil569/Frontend-Mentor/ip-address-tracker-master/README-template.md

 Users should be able to:

-- View the optimal layout for the app depending on their device's screen size
+- View the optimal layout for each page depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Generate a new piece of advice by clicking the dice icon
+- See their own IP address on the map on the initial page load
+- Search for any IP addresses or domains and see the key information and location

 ### Screenshot